‘Thought for sure I was gonna die’: Passenger onboard Cape Air flight that crashed in Provincetown recalls terrifying ordeal

 “I’m tired.
 I don’t think I’ll be able to sleep, but I am tired,” she said.
 “That’s all I want to do is hug my husband, hug my child.
 I just thought for sure I was gonna die there.”

-Kerr’s husband is driving down to Massachusetts from Ohion to pick up his wife who is now too scared to fly home.
+Kerr’s husband is driving down to Massachusetts from Ohio to pick up his wife who is now too scared to fly home.

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)